-• Completed Application for Admission

-• Official transcript(s) indicating that the PHD applicant has earned an appropriate undergraduate and graduate degree from an accredited college or university

-•Three letters of recommendation from former professors, from employers or supervisors familiar with the applicant's professional experiences, or from religious or community leaders

-• One-page personal statement that summarizes the value of the program of doctoral study for his/her personal and professional growth and development.

-Professional Résumé

-• Interview with Ph.D.
-Program Director

-• Additional evidence of potential for success as a graduate student such as academic or professional awards, special certifications, samples of scholarly or creative work, and completion of specialized examinations. (not required, but encouraged)

-• Scores submitted from a graduate entrance exam such as the Graduate Record Examination (GRE), Graduate Management Admissions Test (GMAT), or the Miller Analogies Test (MAT) may be needed in consideration of an applicant with a Master's degree GPA below 3.25..
+- 1. Completed application for admission. - 2.
+Official transcript(s) indicating that the PHD applicant has earned an appropriate undergraduate and graduate degree from an accredited college or university. - 3.
+Three letters of recommendation from former professors, from employers or supervisors familiar with the applicant's professional experiences, or from religious or community leaders - 4.
+One-page personal statement that summarizes the value of the program of doctoral study for his/her personal and professional growth and development. - 5.
+Professional Résumé - 6.
+Interview with Ph.D.
+Program Director - 7.
+Additional evidence of potential for success as a graduate student such as academic or professional awards, special certifications, samples of scholarly or creative work, and completion of specialized examinations (not required, but encouraged). - 8.
+Scores submitted from a graduate entrance exam such as the Graduate Record Examination (GRE), Graduate Management Admissions Test (GMAT), or the Miller Analogies Test (MAT) may be needed in consideration of an applicant with a Master's degree GPA below 3.25.

-GRADUTE PROGRAM ACADEMIC POLICIES

-GRADUATE OUTCOMES
+Graduate Program Academic Policies

+Graduate Outcomes (GOs)

+Interprofessional collaboration